worldmind/notes/resume/README.md

 In second - every line of code you wrote is risk too.

-Free/open-source libraries is preferred because you can fix something or pay somebody for fix (it will be cheapest than write own module).
+Free/open-source libraries is preferred because you can fix something or pay somebody for fix (it will be cheaper than write own module).

 ### Write code for reading and for readers

 Good code must be readable almost like a book in English.
 Naming is matter!
 DSL is a best language for application level development.

 Do not optimize your code before:
 * you have a real issue with performance
 * you find a best place for optimization via profiler